Death of Alan Kurdi: Reactions in the arts

+Maggie Smith's poem, "Small Shoes," was inspired by the photograph.
+It was later made into a short film.

+The song "Love It If We Made It" by the 1975, which deals with a multitude of political and pop-culture moments, includes a line about "a beach of drowing three year olds," a direct reference to Kurdi.

+Composer, bandleader and woodwind artist [Sundar Viswanathan] composed a dedication piece titled "Little Kurdi (for Alan Kurdi)" for his world-jazz group Avataar after hearing about Alan Kurdi's death.
+The composition appears on Avataar's 2020 JUNO award-winning album Worldview The album as a whole is a gut-response to the treatment of children in our society and our leaders' inability to keep them safe.

 Other uses

 In April 2017, the Mint of Finland revealed a commemorative coin celebrating the centenary of Finnish independence, using a picture of Alan Kurdi's body on the obverse side of the coin.
 This picture is accompanied with the text "Global Justice" (Globaali oikeudenmukaisuus).
 The death of Alan Kurdi is contrasted with a Finnish public library on the reverse side of the coin.

 In February 2019, the rescue ship Professor Albrecht Penck of the German sea rescue organization Sea-Eye was renamed to Alan Kurdi.
 Following a similar conflict in early July 2019 with the German Sea-Watch organization rescue ship Sea-Watch 3 under the command of Carola Rackete, Italian authorities also denied the Alan Kurdi access to the harbour of Lampedusa on 6 July 2019.
 After international intervention, the refugees eventually entered Malta on 7 July 2019.

 Legacy

 A beach event was held by Defend International in memory of Alan Kurdi and other refugees, 4 September 2015.

 Prayer events and moments of silence were held by various organisations including those held by NGOs.
 President of Defend International "called on the international community to share equitably the responsibility for protecting, assisting and hosting refugees in accordance with principles of international solidarity and human rights".
 A host of a daily radio program wished that "Alan Kurdi's death would inspire us to create a world without borders", while a commentary published at Spiegel Online suggested that Berlin needs to "reform or abolish its refugee policy".
 Artists and poets from all over the world shared tributes to Alan Kurdi.